To fly to Padang you have to transit in Jakarta or Kuala Lumpur (the only 2 airports with direct flights to Padang).

 Usually you’ll crash by 9 or 10 p.m., the next day’s action starting at dawn.

-You can swim, go snorkelling in the beautiful coral reefs, fishing or spearfishing, explore the surroundings on a SUP board, relax at the beach and drink a fresh coconut, visit the local villages, take pictures at tropical scenarios, or just relax on board, read your book in the hammock and let yourself fall asleep, practice yoga or stretch your surfing-sore muscles, play chess with the crew members, watch a video, listen to music… And the all-times favourite: watch over and over that sequence of you getting barrelled, and show it off to your mates!
+You can go far a swim in the warm Indian Ocean, snorkelling in the beautiful coral reefs with crystal clear waters, fishing or spearfishing (we have the gear), explore the surroundings on a SUP board or a kayak, relax in a tropical beach, visit the traditional villages and enjoy a fresh coconut with the lovely local kids, take pictures at tropical scenarios, etc… Or you can just relax on board, read your book in the hammock and let yourself fall asleep, practice yoga or stretch your surfing-sore muscles, play chess with the crew members, watch a movie in the air con comfortable salon, listen to your iPod play-list on the boat speakers while enjoying an ice-cold Bintang… And the all-times favourite: watch over and over that sequence of you getting barrelled and show it off to your mates!

 The guests decide where they want to surf based on the information provided by the surf-guide, who advises the group about the waves available on that particular day considering the swell size and direction, winds, tides, etc.